 In 2009 Bob launched Comedic Ventures, a comedy development company, bringing together a loose collection of comedy writers, filmmakers, comedians and actors to produce and develop original comedy programing for Television as well as live and digital presentation.
 And beginning NYE of 2010 Bob began to produce a series of Other Cafe Comedy Showcases in and around the San Francisco Bay Area, one night only comedy events featuring some of the top comedians in the country.

-Bob now resides tucked among the hills, in the infamous west Marin town of Fairfax, California, where he secretly plots his next events.
+Bob now resides tucked among the trees and hillside, in the infamous west Marin town of Fairfax, California with his trusted dog Willy, where they secretly plot his next event.

 More importantly Bob bats and throws left.